rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - CSS: Used for adding styles to the website.

-- Javascript: Used to game interactive features.
+- Javascript: Used to add the games interactive features.

 ### Libraries
 - Bootstrap 4 : Used for the start and end modals and used the bootstap grid system for responsiveness of the header.